3 secure ways to send passwords (How to share via email)

 Preventing credentials leakage can prove to be less expensive than treating a security incident.
 If you are using a mobile device management tool, make sure to disable the screen capture option on the users’ BYOD (Bring Your Own Device) or COPE (Corporate-Owned, Personally Enabled) devices.

-How to send passwords safely
+How to send passwords securely

 Advance planning could have prevented this incident.
 It’s important to lay out the ground rules before the job starts.
 When it comes to the secure communication of passwords, you have a few options.